Volkemann/Volkemann/README.md

 ###

-<p align="center">I am looking to become a professional web developer specializing in Full Stack, always committed to expanding my knowledge and skills.
+<p align="center">I'm a student, and I am looking to become a professional web developer specializing in Full Stack, always committed to expanding my knowledge and skills.
 I am a focused and realistic person, which allows me to face challenges objectively and efficiently.</p>

 ###